kiwigab/kiwibot/README.md

 ## Feedback and Support

 If you encounter any issues while using kiwibot or have suggestions for improvement, please feel free to reach out to our support team.
-You can join our official Discord server or contact us via email.
+You can join our official Discord server.

 - Discord Server: [Join now](https://discord.gg/Y5qPDcSTXQ)